distepstar/rust-projects/README.md

 # Project list
 1. rust-chat-server
-    - A simple rust echo server that implemented "Tokio", an asyn runtime library to achieve shared state I/O chat.
+    - A simple rust echo server that implemented "Tokio", an async runtime library to achieve shared state I/O chat.

 # How to run the project?
 The basic instruction of running the rust projects is shown down below: